-Late Pick-up: Occasionally emergencies arise and parents cannot pick up their child/children at the regular time.
+Late Pick-up-Occasionally emergencies arise and parents cannot pick up their child/children at the regular time.
 Children will be kept in the office for 40 minutes before the police assume responsibility.
 We will gladly assist you in an emergency situation.
-However, after a few late pick-ups, parents will be contacted to address the situation.
+However, after few late pick-ups, the principal will contact parents.